debbiswal/Tech-BITE/Topics/Git/Art-3/submodule.md

 ```

-Adding submodule , added some settings in our local configuration of *Customer* repo:
+When we added the submodule , it utomatically added some settings in our local configuration of *Customer* repo:
 Lets check the *config* file under *.git* folder.
 ```bash
 [Customer]$ cat .git/config